 Have you ever felt spatially challenged, off-kilter or dingy?
-You may have ear rocks.
+You may have ear rocks or what is more scientifically known as Benign Paroxysmal Positional Vertigo (BPPV).
 It’s a condition common for those of us over 50.
 Ear rocks are tiny crystals that form in your inner ear as a result of a head injury or virus.

 Inside of your inner ear is a pouch called the utricle.
-It contains about 1,000 tiny rocks made out of calcium carbonate.
-The rocks stimulate our nerve cells when we move our heads.
-They help our brain determine our sense of up and down.
+It contains about 1,000 tiny crystals made out of calcium carbonate.
+They stimulate our nerve cells when we move our heads and help our brain determine our sense of up and down.

 BPPV can be treated by a series of head movements designed to knock the ear rocks back into place.
 This technique is called the Epley maneuver.

 Other conditions besides ear rocks that may cause similar symptoms of dizziness or imbalance

 Meniere’s Disease is an inner ear condition that causes vertigo, hearing loss, tinnitus (ringing in the ears), or fullness in the ears.
 These sensations may last for 20 minutes or several hours.
 It typically presents between the ages of 20 – 50 and is caused by an unusual amount of fluid in the inner ear.
 If you have this disease, you may be more sensitive to fatigue or stress.
 A physician will usually do a battery of tests that may include a hearing exam, an ENG, balance testing, and possibly an MRI.